-Water, plumbing and bathroom fittings Repair Category 1 Notes No significant defects noted other than normal wear and tear.
-Ongoing attention and maintenance will be necessary to seals of showers and bath fittings.
-We understand the previous bath leakage has occurred to the top floor bathroom.
-We understand remedial works have been carried out with further ongoing monitoring as necessary as appropriate to see if these works have been successful.
+Water, plumbing and bathroom fittings

+Repair Category 1

+Notes No significant defects were noted.

 Ongoing checks should be made to plumbing fitments and sealants.
 Failure of seals can result in dampness and decay to adjoining/underlying areas.

-Heating and hot water Repair Category 2 Notes We understand the boiler has recently undergone some repair works with documentation available.
-No service records were available at the time of inspection.
-It is good practice for LPG systems to be checked and serviced on an annual basis.
+Heating and hot water

+Repair Category 1 Notes We assume the central heating boiler has been routinely serviced and checked and that service records are available as appropriate.
 We assume the heating and hot water appliances have been installed and maintained in line with the manufacturer's guidelines.